These Lazy Falafel Lettuce Wraps are so easy to make and packed full of plant-based goodness.

 These Lazy Falafel Lettuce Wraps are delicious on their own, but there’s no taste and texture a dipping sauce can’t improve!
-You could go with this lemon, tahini and dill dressing, this avocado tzatziki or hummus.
+You could go with this lemon, tahini and dill dressing or hummus.
 To maximise the veggies, you can add things like radishes, sweet red peppers, carrots or cherry tomatoes.

 These lettuce wraps are surprisingly filling as the chickpeas are full of protein and fibre, so they work well as a quick lunch.
 However, they would also work equally well as a side dish, or you could even sere them as an appetiser when entertaining guests.

 Looking for more quick and easy plant-based lunch recipes?
 You might like my:

 - White Bean Scramble

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 If you’d like to see how to make my Lazy Falafel, check out this 40-second video here: